 B. Sc.
-(Information Tecl Semester -IV
+(Information Technology) Semester -IV

-Course Name: Core Java Practical ode: USIT4P1
+Course Name: Core Java Practical Course Code: USIT4P1

 Periods per week Lectures per week 3

 1 Period is 50 minutes

 Hours Marks

 Evaluation System Practical Examination 21/2 50

+-

-IST OI Practical
+List of Practical

 1. Java Basics

 a.
 Write a Java program that takes a number as input and prints its multiplication table

 upto 10.

 b.
 Write a Java program to display the following pattern.

-с.
+c.
 Write a Java program to print the area and perimeter of a circle.
 2. Use of Operators a.
 Write a Java program to add two binary numbers. b.
-Write a Java program to convert a decimal number to binary number and vice versa с.
+Write a Java program to convert a decimal number to binary number and vice versa. c.
 Write a Java program to reverse a string.
 3. Java Data Types a.
 Write a Java program to count the letters, spaces, numbers and other characters of an input string. b.
-Implement a Java function that calculates the sum of digits for a given char arra consisting of the digits '0' to '9'.
-The function should return the digit sum as a lon value. с.
+Implement a Java function that calculates the sum of digits for a given char array consisting of the digits '0' to '9'.
+The function should return the digit sum as a long value. c.
 Find the smallest and largest element from the array 4.
 Methods and Constructors a.
 Designed a class SortData that contains the method asec() and desc(). b.
 Designed a class that demonstrates the use of constructor and destructor. c.
 Write a java program to demonstrate the implementation of abstract class.
 5. Inheritance a.
 Write a java program to implement single level inheritance. b.
 Write a java program to implement method overriding c.
 Write a java program to implement multiple inheritance.

 6. Packages and Arrays a.
 Create a package, Add the necessary classes and import the package in java class. b.
-Write a java program to add two matrices and print the resultant matrix. c.
-Write a java program for multiplying two matrices and print the product for the same.
+Write a java program to add two matrices and print the resultant matrix.
+C. Write a java program for multiplying two matrices and print the product for the same.
 7. Vectors and Multithreading a.
 Write a java program to implement the vectors. b.
 Write a java program to implement thread life cycle. c.
 Write a java program to implement multithreading.
 8. File Handling a.
 Write a java program to open a file and display the contents in the console window. b.
 Write a java program to copy the contents from one file to other file. c.
 Write a java program to read the student data from user and store it in the file.
 9. GUI and Exception Handling a.
 Design a AWT program to print the factorial for an input value. b.
 Design an AWT program to perform various string operations like reverse string, string concatenation etc. c.
 Write a java program to implement exception handling.
 10. GUI Programming. a.
-Design an AWT application that contains the interface to add student information and display the same. h Design a calculator based on AWT application. b.
+Design an AWT application that contains the interface to add student information and display the same. b.
+Design a calculator based on AWT application. c.
+Design an AWT application to generate result marks sheet.

 Books an Books and References: Sr. No. Title Author/s Publisher Edition Year 1.
-Core Java 8 for Vaishali Shah, SPD 1st 2015 Beginners Sharnam Shah 2.
-Java: The Complete Herbert Schildt McGraw 9th 2014 Reference Hill 3.
-Murach's beginning Java Joel Murach, Michael SPD 1st 2016 with Net Beans Urban 4.
-Core Java, Volume I: Hortsman Pearson 9th 2013 Fundamentals 5.
-Core Java, Volume II: Gary Cornell and Pearson 8th 2008 Advanced Features Hortsman 6.
-Core Java: An Integrated R. Nageswara Rao DreamTech 1st 2008 Approach
+Core Java 8 for Beginners Vaishali Shah, Sharnam Shah SPD 1st 2015 2.
+Java: The Complete Reference Herbert Schildt McGraw Hill 9th 2014 3.
+Murach's beginning Java with Net Beans Joel Murach , Michael Urban SPD 1st 2016 4.
+Core Java, Volume I: Fundamentals Hortsman Pearson 9th 2013 5.
+Core Java, Volume II: Advanced Features Gary Cornell and Hortsman Pearson 8th 2008 6.
+Core Java: An Integrated Approach R. Nageswara Rao DreamTech 1st 2008

 B. Sc.
-(Information Technology) Semester - IV Course Name: Introduction to Embedded Systems Practical ode: USIT4P2 Periods per week Lectures per week 3 1 Period is 50 minutes Hours Marks Evaluation System Practical Examination 21/2 50
+(Information Tecl Semester - IV

+Course Name: Introduction to Embedded Systems Practical ode: USIT4P2

+Periods per week Lectures per week 3 3

+1 Period is 50 minutes

+Hours Marks

+Evaluation System Practical Examination 21/2 50